Skip to main content

 • Only CLM Power Users can create, modify, or delete custom contract types.

-• Standard contract types (Goods, Services, Software, Construction, Others) are locked and cannot be changed.
+• Standard contract types (Purchase Agreement for Goods, Purchase Agreement for Services, etc.) are locked and cannot be changed.

 • Contract types are visible to all users when creating a new contract.